-We created this page to provide a better understanding of the cybersecurity skills challenge as we see it, where the blame and remedies might lie, and how we believe our approach might be our best chance yet of addressing the failings.
+We created this page to provide a better understanding of the cybersecurity and privacy skills challenge as we see it, where the blame and remedies might lie, and how we believe our approach might be our best chance yet of addressing the failings.

 If you’d like more information or insight, please contact Neal O’Farrell, founder of Schooled In Security, at email@example.com.
 Or call him at (925) 914 0248 (EST).

 We believe that while our high schools represent the best long-term option for solving the critical cybersecurity skills shortage, high schools have resisted embracing cybersecurity as a career for a number of different reasons, and that our approach may represent the best opportunity for improving that relationship and inspiring a bigger pipeline of new security talent.